Easter in Venice

-You can feel something special is in the air, emotion seems to even overwhelm those of more calm and cool demeanor - like my husband.
-For me, Easter in Venice, and indeed Italy, moves me to the core of my soul.
+You can feel something special in the air; emotion seems to overwhelm even those with a more calm and cool demeanor, like my husband.
+For me, Easter in Venice, and indeed, in Italy, moves me to the core of my soul.

-Many restaurants too are open on both Sunday and Monday offering traditional set menus.
+Many restaurants are open on both Sunday and Monday and offer traditional set menus.

 Delicious chocolate Easter eggs are now ubiquitous throughout Italy.
-They are really different to the ones on sale in UK and USA in style, taste and wrappings - the wrapping can sometimes be almost a work of art - so beautifully done you feel sad to open the thing.
+They are really different from the ones on sale in the UK and USA in style, taste, and wrapping.
+The wrapping can sometimes be almost a work of art, so beautifully done that you feel sad to open the thing.

-Very often the eggs contain a little surprise inside for the kids - much like those Kinder Surprise eggs which are from Italy too and are sold around the world.
+Very often, the eggs contain a little surprise inside for the kids, much like those Kinder Surprise eggs, which are also from Italy and are sold around the world.

-People tend to give each other gifts of them.
-When I worked in Italy I used to end up with literally dozens of them in the weeks leading up to Easter and my husband Andrew another dozen.
-Still I never complained—just ate them all... delicious!
+People tend to give each other gifts of colomba.
+When I worked in Italy, I used to end up with literally dozens of them in the weeks leading up to Easter, and my husband Andrew had another dozen.
+Still, I never complained—just ate them all.
+Delicious!